paketo-buildpacks/blog/content/posts/0000-webservers-rearchitecture.md

 The [Paketo samples](https://github.com/paketo-buildpacks/samples/tree/main/web-servers) have several different application types that can be built into OCI images using Paketo buildpacks.
 These demonstrate common use cases such as:

-- Serving static content with your own conf file, using either [HTTPD](https://github.com/paketo-buildpacks/samples/tree/main/web-servers/httpd-sample) or [NGINX](https://github.com/paketo-buildpacks/samples/tree/main/web-servers/nginx-sample)
+- Serving static content with your own server configuration file, using either [HTTPD](https://github.com/paketo-buildpacks/samples/tree/main/web-servers/httpd-sample) or [NGINX](https://github.com/paketo-buildpacks/samples/tree/main/web-servers/nginx-sample)
-- Serving static content with a buildpack-generated conf file, using `BP_WEB_SERVER` to select either [HTTPD](https://github.com/paketo-buildpacks/samples/blob/main/web-servers/no-config-file-sample/HTTPD.md) or [NGINX](https://github.com/paketo-buildpacks/samples/blob/main/web-servers/no-config-file-sample/NGINX.md)
+- Serving static content with a buildpack-generated server configuration file, using `BP_WEB_SERVER` to select either [HTTPD](https://github.com/paketo-buildpacks/samples/blob/main/web-servers/no-config-file-sample/HTTPD.md) or [NGINX](https://github.com/paketo-buildpacks/samples/blob/main/web-servers/no-config-file-sample/NGINX.md)
 - Using NPM to build a React app into static files that can be [served by a web server](https://github.com/paketo-buildpacks/samples/tree/main/web-servers/javascript-frontend-sample), using `BP_WEB_SERVER` to select either HTTPD or NGINX

 ## Additional Reading